-using (var kernelSession = new TraceEventSession(KernelTraceEventParser.KernelSessionName)) {}
+using (var session = new TraceEventSession("my first trace event session")) {}

 TraceEventSession implements IDisposable thus we can create it inside a using block, so it is naturally disposed at the end of the block.

 Sessions can outlive the process that created them, so if not setting StopOnDispose property of the session to false, the ETW session will be stopped when the object is disposed.